 As millennials enter the workforce in droves, businesses are looking for unique ways to attract top talent to their companies.
-Long gone are the days where merely offering a higher salary with stock options, 401Ks, or health benefits alone will cut it.
+Long gone are the days where merely offering a higher salary with stock options, 401Ks, or health benefits alone will cut it - top minds desire a great quality of life in addition to a great paycheck.

 A 2012 study by Ask.com revealed that 95% of Americans consider job benefits and perks before deciding whether to accept a new job or leave a current job.
 With traditional benefits becoming relatively standard, what can your business offer to enhance the benefits package to attract (and keep) new talent?